-Conclusions
+Conclusions.

 Review your initial explanation/hypothesis from Investigation 1.
 How might the evidence from this investigation support, add to, or refute your initial explanation/hypothesis?
 Considering this new evidence, revise your explanation/ hypothesis in the unit summary table (see Appendix B).